Math, Date/Time & utils (hApi unit)

 StrPercent

-function converts a percentage calculation into a formatted string representation.
+Converts a percentage calculation into a formatted string representation.

 function StrPercent(CONST CurrPos, TotalScope: Double): RawByteString;